HOSPITALS & HEALTHCARE

 The alcohol-based mist is non-flammable, non-corrosive and safe for use on electronics such as computers, heart monitors, infusion pumps and ventilators.

-Biomist will help you eliminate MRSA and other pathogens in your facility to provide a safer, hygienic environment for your patients, visitors and staff.
+Biomist will help you eliminate MRSA, coronaviruses and other pathogens in your facility to provide a safer, hygienic environment for your patients, visitors and staff.